7PiNz/Awus036ach_Driver_Setup/README.md

 # Awus036ach_Driver_Setup
-This script simplifies the installation of the AWUS036ach wireless adapter driver on Linux systems.
+This script simplifies the installation of the AWUS036ach wireless adapter driver on openSUSE Tumbleweed & Kali Linux.
 It automates the process, making it easier for users to set up their wireless adapters.

 # AWUS036ach Driver Installation Script
 *Created by:* 7PiNz